WojciechMatuszewski/programming-notes/aws-stuff.md

 * there is a notion of **split view**.
 This basically means **creating the same names in both private and public zones**. **Inside a VPC, private zone always overrides public one**

 - you are **charged monthly** for **hosted zones** and also for **resolver queries**.

+* you can still use R53 even if your domain is registered within a 3rd party provider.
+Just update the 3rd party DNS records to use R53 NS records.

 #### Route53 Health Checks